latesc/laslesvpn-landing/README.md

 # LaslesVPN Landing Page

-This repository contains the source code for a landing page for a fictional VPN service using the Svelte framework.
+This repository contains the source code for a landing page for a fictional VPN service using Svelte and TailwindCSS.

 ## Table of Contents